mperessotti/acs2019/README.md

 1. [Introduction to CCS](material/introduction-to-CCS.pdf)
 1. [Concurrency Workbench (CAAL)](http://caal.cs.aau.dk/)

-## Report
+## Report for the final assignment

-Quick facts:
+The report for the final assignment:
-- redacted in English;
+* has to be written in English;
-- delivered in PDF format;
-- single column, font size 12, line space 1;
+* with a maximum of 20 pages in single column, font size 12, line space 1;
-- between 10 and 20 pages.
+* delivered as PDF file to both Marco (peressotti [at] imada.sdu.dk) and Saverio (saverio [at] imada.sdu.dk)) no later than the 8th of June (23:59 CEST).

 ## Reading/Exercises